5 Things I WISH My Parents Had Taught Me – Even Though I Know They Did Their Best

-My relationship with this boy was over soon after and I was left adrift, lonelier than before.
+My relationship with this boy was over soon after, and I was left adrift, lonelier than before.
 A teacher took me under her wing and explained to me that what I had was precious and that I had to treat it that way.
 That I had to have respect for myself and not let anyone take anything away from me unless I wanted to give it.
-I was confused at first but her I soon understood and going forward I was careful to not let any boy get the best of me.
+I was confused at first, but I soon understood, and going forward, I was careful not to let any boy get the best of me.

 #5 – It’s all about forgiveness.

 My mother died of pancreatic cancer at 72.
-I truly believe that at least some of her tumor was the result of hanging onto so much anger and resentment for so long.
+I truly believe that at least some of her tumour was the result of hanging onto so much anger and resentment for so long.
 Not letting go of bad feelings is unhealthy not only for our minds but for our bodies.
-If we can release them they will not fester and cause damage.
+If we can release them, they will not fester and cause damage.

 Our parents really do the best that they can with what they are given.
 No one gives us a manual about how to parent as we leave the hospital with our newborn.
 All we know is what we already know.
 And we do the best we can with that knowledge.